-A penetration test is a proactive and authorized attempt to evaluate the security of an IT infrastructure by safely attempting to exploit system vulnerabilities, including OS, service and application flaws, improper configurations, and even risky end-user behavior.
-Such assessments are also useful in validating the efficacy of defensive mechanisms, as well as end-users’ adherence to security policies.
+A penetration test, or pen test, is an attempt to evaluate the security of an IT infrastructure by safely trying to exploit vulnerabilities.
+These vulnerabilities may exist in operating systems, service and application flaws, improper configurations, or risky end-user behavior.
+Such assessments are also useful in validating the efficacy of defensive mechanisms, as well as, end-user adherence to security policies.

 Information about any security vulnerabilities successfully exploited through penetration testing is typically aggregated and presented to IT and network systems managers to help those professionals make strategic conclusions and prioritize related remediation efforts.
 The fundamental purpose of penetration testing is to measure the feasibility of systems or end-user compromise and evaluate any related consequences such incidents may have on the involved resources or operations.

 Security breaches and service interruptions are costly

 Security breaches and any related interruptions in the performance of services or applications, can result in direct financial losses, threaten organizations’ reputations, erode customer loyalties, attract negative press, and trigger significant fines and penalties.
 A recent study conducted by the Ponemon Institute (2014 Cost of Data Breach Study: Global Analysis) reported the average cost of a data breach for the affected company is now $3.5 million.
 Costs associated with the Target data breach that occurred in 2013 reached $148 million by the second quarter of 2014.

 It is impossible to safeguard all information, all the time